 Issue: Selenium is an API that needs to be consumed/customized per project.
 This means every project needs to be rewritten from scratch even if we are implementing similar test scenarios.
 This can add time and cost to our projects.

 Our Solution: The Oshyn framework implements a crawler that is able to analyze any website in minutes and automatically generate the core/basic UI tests.
 We simply have to manually write down the specific business scenarios tests to have our work done.

 Issue: Inflexibility when working with a remote grid server infrastructure.
 Selenium grid server hub and nodes configuration could take time to configure.
 Additionally, all test projects are going through a unique remote grid server infrastructure.

 Our Solution: The Oshyn framework could be switched to different remote grid server farms by just changing a config file.
 If we need to run some tests through Selenium grid and others through Saucelabs, it’s completely possible.
 Additionally, the tests could be scheduled to run at a specific time of the day.

 Issue: Inflexibility when working with different browser sizes.
 Extra code is required if we need to deal with different browser sizes and mobile devices.

 Our Solution: Built in support to work with different browser sizes and mobile devices.
 This allows us to save time when writing tests because we just need to invoke a single method to change the size of viewport.

-Our Solution: The Oshyn framework can be configured to detect these kind of errors, making sure all our client scripts are correctly written.
+Our Solution: The Oshyn framework can be configured to detect these kinds of errors, making sure all our client scripts are correctly written.

 Issue: One locator per control.
 It’s pretty common to find locators pointing out to controls that have frequent content changes.
 For these cases it’s useful to have two different locators: one to distinguish a change in the content and another to determine if the control itself exists in the DOM of the page.